BoiseCodeWorks/dwarf-match/readme.md

 ---

-If you run into any problems be sure to check your syntax!
-Spelling Errors and missing Curly Braces can sneak by even the most astute coder!
+If you run into any problems be sure to check your syntax! `Always keep your dev tools open` debugging without the dev tools is next to impossible.
+Also remember that spelling errors and missing Curly Braces can sneak by even the most astute coder!